-But outside of a handful of self-identified positive deviants, most of the people who will do this work are students and new graduates, who want to get, keep, and thrive in jobs and careers and who will in time (and sooner rather than later) demand more and better in return for their tuition, whether that’s paid to a high-brand school, a high-brand teacher, or the legal education version of Master Class.
+Outside of a handful of self-identified positive deviants, most of the people who will do this work are students and new graduates, who want to get, keep, and thrive in jobs and careers and who will in time (and sooner rather than later) demand more and better in return for their tuition, whether that’s paid to a high-brand school, a high-brand teacher, or the legal education version of Master Class.
 But they need signals; they need to know what to ask for.
 They’re not getting those signals today, even if the LegalTech and ALSP sectors and CLOC think that the signals are there.
 Law school career services offices struggle to make sense of the market, OCI still rules the hiring system at many law schools, and NALP still promotes the distinction between praiseworthy “JD required” jobs and the pejoratively-named “JD advantage” jobs.

 Law firms could change the culture of legal education tomorrow if they (collectively) said: we hire and promote based on demonstrated problem-solving skills and other service-based competencies, rather than based on law journal membership, class rank, and law school identity.
 That new culture wouldn’t simply affect students in pursuit of (what’s left of) BigLaw careers.
 It would change all of legal education, the legal profession, legal services, and legal information delivery for the better, no matter the scale, no matter the sector.

 That’s just a start.
 More is needed, and there is more to come.
 [And that was more than a preview!]